 12. Get A Thai Massage

 This right here is one of the best things to do on a rainy day, but something you should get at least once a day.
-I should have started this Thailand travel guide with get a massage daily!
+I should have started this Thailand travel guide by getting a massage daily!

 A Thai massage isn’t your relaxing massage with oils.
 If you’ve never had a Thai massage, you may be in for a shock, but in a good way if you ask us.
 We love a good Thai massage!